BenGriffiths/jquery-save-as-you-type/README.md

 # Save As You Type

 * ##### Update v.1.4.0 #####
-Thanks to @BluntSporks this plugin will not utilize Local Storage if its available instead of a cookie, enabling the saved data stored to be of a much larger amount (~5mb).
+Thanks to @BluntSporks this plugin will now utilize Local Storage if its available instead of a cookie, enabling the saved data stored to be of a much larger amount (~5mb).
 If local storage is not available it'll default back to a cookie.

 * ##### Update v.1.3.0 ####
 Thanks to @georgjaehnig you can now exclude certain fields from being included in the cookie.
 There are two ways to do this.